byronwolfman/nomad-playground/labs/02-simple-pollers.md

 a980ca64  webapp-poller  7            failed      Failed due to unhealthy allocations - rolling back to job version 6
 ```

 Version 0.3 has a flaw that causes it to exit with a non-zero return code after 15 seconds.
 Nomad doesn't have a magic way of knowing whether or not a poller is throwing (handled) exceptions.
-The one thing it can introspect: a program that crashes.
-By setting `min_healthy_time = "30s"` what we're really saying is that the poller is healthy as long as it can execute for at least 30 seconds.
+The one thing it will notice: a program that crashes.
+By setting `min_healthy_time = "30s"` what we're really saying is that the poller is healthy as long as it can execute without exiting for 30 seconds.

-We also had `auto_revert = true` which means that when the deployment failed, Nomad automatically re-ran the last deployment.
-It's this second, automatic deployment that `nomad status` shows as having succeeded, not the version 0.3 update we tried to push.
+We also have `auto_revert = true` which means that when the deployment failed, Nomad automatically re-deployed the previous healthy version of the job.
+It is this second, automatic deployment that `nomad status` shows as having succeeded, not the version 0.3 update we tried to push.

-Finally, `healthy_deadline = "1m"` has a role to play too: regardless of what the `restart` stanza specifies, the version 0.3 poller gets 1 minute _total_ throughout the whole deployment process to start a healthy version of itself.
+Finally, `healthy_deadline = "1m"` has a role to play too: regardless of what the `restart` stanza specifies, the version 0.3 poller gets 1 minute _total_ throughout the whole deployment process to start a healthy version of each container in the rolling deploy.
 If you do the math, the poller crashes every 15 seconds and has a 10 second cool-down between attempts, which is why we see this timeline:

 * 0s: poller starts (first attempt)
 * 15s: poller fails